JalilAhmad2004/mpi-ddos-detection/README.md

 This project implements a distributed DDoS detection and mitigation system using **MPI**, statistical analysis, and machine learning.
 It was developed as part of the **CS3006 – Parallel and Distributed Computing** course at **FAST-NUCES Islamabad**.

-The system analyzes high-rate network traffic in parallel to enable early detection and mitigation of volumetric DDoS attacks.
+The system analyzes high-rate network traffic in parallel to enable early detection and mitigation of volumetric Dos/DDoS attacks.

 ---